OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 #### Create a group

 This endpoint can only be called if the user has the `group:create` builtin role.
-When an user creates a group, it becomes its owner.
+When a user creates a group, it becomes its owner.

 ```
 POST /authn/group